Bl00d-B0b/openhab2-addons/bundles/org.openhab.binding.paradoxalarm/README.md

 # Paradox Alarm System binding

 This binding is intended to provide basic support for Paradox Alarm system.
-Currently the binding does not support active communication, i.e. you cannot change states (arming, disarming).
-The intention is to use it only for monitoring of your security system.

 With the power of openHAB this binding can be used for complex decision rules combining motion/magnetic sensor or whole partitions states with different scenarios.

 Examples: